 One of the objectives set by the NAMA Board is to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ.
 NAMA has continued to make significant progress in this regard.
 On completion, the projects in which NAMA had an interest will deliver 4.2 million square feet of commercial space and 2,183 residential units across 15 sites.
-By March 2022, just 5% of NAMA's original interests in the Dublin Docklands remained under construction, all of which are due for completion in 2022.
-The remaining 95% of sites in which NAMA had an interest are construction completed and / or sold, or have been sold with the benefit of planning permission or will be sold for future development.
-While the timing and cost of the delivery of some of these projects has been impacted by factors such as supply chain pressures and the Covid-19 pandemic, every effort continues to be made to mitigate the impact using measures within NAMA's control.
+By June 2022, approximately 99% of NAMA's original interests in the Docklands SDZ have been completed or sold.
+NAMA retains a residual interest in five sites, four of which are construction complete.
+A site sale is planned for the other site where NAMA has a leasehold interest.

-Poolbeg West SDZ has the potential to provide up to 3,800 homes (including 10% Part V and 15% social and affordable homes) and approximately 1 million sq. ft. of commercial space, as well as educational facilities, public open spaces, civic spaces and other community amenities.
-In June 2021, a consortium consisting of Ronan Group Real Estate, Oaktree Capital Management, L.P. and Lioncor Developments Limited acquired an 80% shareholding in PV and.
-NAMA retains a minority 20% shareholding in PV.
+Pembroke Ventures DAC (PV), of which NAMA is a 20% shareholder, owns a development site located within the Poolbeg West SDZ which has the potential to provide up to 3,800 residential units (including 10% Part V and 15% social and affordable homes) and 1 million sq. ft. of commercial development, as well as educational facilities, public open spaces, civic spaces, and other community amenities.
+A consortium comprising Ronan Group Real Estate, Oaktree Capital Management, L.P. and Lioncor Developments Limited acquired an 80% shareholding in PV for \in 201m in June 2021.
 The consortium has received planning permission from Dublin City Council for the first 570 residential units with construction on site currently expected to commence in 2022.
 Additional planning applications have been lodged with Dublin City Council for a further 872 residential units.